MiquelNasarre/FourierS2/README.md

 - **IG_Fourier.cpp / IG_Fourier.h:** Since I wanted to keep separated the ImGui dependecies from the rest of my code this class is the one that takes care of all the widgets.
 It comunicates with the _Fourier_ class only via the _IG_ struct.

-- **Polihedron.cpp / Polihedron.h:** This is a _Drawable_ class which is used to store the triangularized surfaces, and draw and interact with them.
+- **Polihedron.cpp / Polihedron.h:** This is a _Drawable_ class which is used to store the triangulated surfaces, and draw and interact with them.
 Upon creation it also does some heavy computations.
 It calculates all the triangle projected areas, and the angles within them, the normal vector of each triangle and it also creates a neighbourhood for each vertex.
-All of which are stored and can be called for future calculations involving the triangularization, as we will see later.
+All of which are stored and can be called for future calculations that involve the triangulation, as we will see later.

 - **FourierSurface.cpp / FourierSurface.h:** This is a _Drawable_ class which is used to store the Fourier Series, and draw and interact with them.
 It also takes the main role with all the Fourier related computations.
 Upon creation it uses an existing
-  _Polihedron_ to compute its fourier coefficients, and its subclass _Functions_ takes care of all the math involved.
+  _Polihedron_ to compute its Fourier coefficients.
+Its subclass _Functions_ takes care of all the math involved.
 This subclass also contains the functions used to compute all the norms used for the error estimations.

   Within the _FourierSurface_ class we can also find the _FileManager_ class, which as the name indicates is used for file handling,